chacing/NodepayBot/README.md

-# Nodepay Ping Utility
+# NodepayBot - Ping Utility

-The Nodepay Ping Utility is an asynchronous Python-based tool designed to send ping requests to multiple API endpoints, with support for proxies.
-It features colored logging for tracking status and robust error handling for network issues.
+NodepayBot is a Python-based tool designed to automate tasks for the Nodepay service, featuring token and proxy management, API interaction, and connection monitoring.
+This bot makes use of asynchronous programming for efficient operations and ensures a smooth automation experience.

+---

 ## Features

-- **Asynchronous Processing:** Utilizes `asyncio` and `aiohttp` for parallel request handling.
-- **Proxy Support:** Option to use a proxy list from `proxies.txt`.
+- **Automated API Interactions**: Handles session initialization, pings, and connection states.
+- **Proxy Support**: Enables using proxies for improved security and anonymity.
+- **Token Management**: Reads and utilizes tokens for authenticated interactions.
-- **Logging:** Provides colored logs using `loguru` and `colorama`.
+- **Logging**: Real-time and colorful logs powered by `loguru` for better debugging and monitoring.
-- **Randomized Ping Intervals:** Adds a random interval between each ping request.
-- **Error Handling:** Handles various network errors and provides detailed logs.
+- **Customizable Settings**: Adjustable ping intervals and retry limits.

+---

 ## Get NP_TOKEN
 Retrieving `np_token`: A quick guide to find your `np_token`: